knowbody/react-native-online-meetups/nextMeetup.md

 #### Outline
 I can talk about JS - Native bridge.
 For instance, I can explain what actually happens once you call `AppRegistry.registerComponent` and how your React tree maps to the real native UI you see on a device.

+### Truls Skeie

+#### Bio
+Work at Routes.guide and as a Consultant.

+#### Outline
+At Routes.guide we have a webapp, and a RN (React-native) ios and Android app.
+I can talk about code sharing between the webapp and the native apps.
+I can also talk about the challenges of using RN to develop for both Android and iOS.

+As a consultant I’ve been working on a calling app (app-to-app and app-to-[PSTN](https://en.wikipedia.org/wiki/Public_switched_telephone_network]).
+This is just for Android.
+For this project we have written a couple of native modules for Android I can possible talk about that.
+We have also written a little bit of the UI in plain Java / Android (XML).
+So I can talk about how we share data between this (even though I don’t think we have solved it elegantly I would love to get some feedback and tell why we did what we did).

+I've worked with RN for the past 1.5 years and I had zero experience in developing native Android and iOS apps before RN.